 While PCT expects to produce unique UPR resin products, PCT operates in a competitive global market for polypropylene sources - virgin and recycled polypropylene.
 Competitors or new entrants might develop new products or technologies which compete with PCT and its proprietary Technology.
 PCT cannot predict changes that might affect its competitiveness or whether existing competitors or new entrants might develop products that reduce demand for PCT's UPR resin products.
-The development of new products or technologies which compete with PCT's UPR resin products may have a material adverse effect on PCT's business, financial condition, results of operations and prospects.
+The development of new products or technologies which compete with PCT and adverse effect on PCT's business, financial condition, results of operations and prospects.

 In addition, PCT has granted a sublicense of P&G intellectual property back to P&G under the terms of the License Agreement, with a limited right to sublicense by P&G (the "Grant Back").
 Under the Grant Back, for five years after the effective date of the License Agreement, the aggregate tonnage that may be produced under the Grant Back will be capped at a certain level per year worldwide.
 Beyond year 5, that aggregate annual tonnage will be expanded for each of the six regions worldwide.
-P&G has agreed that territory under the Grant Back will exclude the start of construction of a plant within a certain radius of the license agreement with another partner, in any territory, P&G production will remain capped within that territory beyond the 5 years.
+P&G has agreed that territory under the Grant Back will exclude the start of construction of a plant within a certain radius of the Ironton Facility for five years from the effective date of the License Agreement.
+If P&G is able to establish production, either on its own or through a sublicense agreement with another partner, in any territory, P&G production will remain capped within that territory beyond the 5 years.
 If P&G sublicenses the P&G intellectual property under the Grant Back to other manufacturers, UPR resin production and supply could increase, adversely impacting PCT's business, financial condition, results of operations and prospects.